First Solar: Market performance

 While First Solar witnessed record sales of over $3.37 billion in 2012, its restructuring efforts impacted the bottom line, leading to a net loss of $96.3 million – or $1.11 per share – for the year.

 Historically, the low cost of First Solar's modules has been the key to its market performance.
 The use of cadmium telluride instead of silicon allowed it to achieve a significantly lower module cost ($0.67 per watt), compared to crystalline-silicon PV, which averaged $1.85 per watt in 2010.

 As the company shifts its focus away from module sales to utility-scale projects, it will need to become price competitive with non-solar power sources, a move which its executives say will require the company to reduce manufacturing costs and optimize efficiency.

 Installations

-First Solar had installed 1,505 MW of solar capacity as of 2012.
-As of 2019, First Solar has over 17GW deployed globally.
+First Solar had installed 1,505 megawatt (1.5 gigawatt) of solar capacity as of 2012.
+As of 2019, First Solar has over 17 gigawatt deployed globally.
 Below are some of First Solar's solar installations and development projects: